ChrisRDavila/Portfolio-landing-page/README.md

 ## Description

 This is a webpage to act as a portfolio for future refernces to my coding projects, both academic and professional.
 As my exprience expands I'm hoping the cataloged projects will demonstrate my capabilites and improvements over time.
+First code reivew project to test html syntax and use of elements as well as CSS basics

 ## Setup/Installation Requirements